haskellfoundation/HaskellSchool/en/lessons/basics/modules.md

 ## Module Syntax

 Module syntax is driven by 2 keywords, `module` and `where`.
-The `module` keyword precedes the modules name, which must match the filename, and optionally a collection of entities to export.
+The `module` keyword precedes the module's name, which must match the filename, and optionally a collection of entities to export.
 The `where` keyword ends the module declaration and indicates the beginning of the module.